 Miss Perkins and Miss Wilman

 We will add our weekly phonics sounds and spellings fortnightly for children to practise reading and writing at home.
-We will begin recapping all of Phase 3 due to the time missed during the COVID closures.
 We will however begin to move different ability groups onto new sounds at different speeds so please ask your child or your teacher which phonics group they are in.

 Please see your class teacher if you any questions or queries regarding these tasks.

 Weekly phonics spellings: